 Often the idea of ‘relapse’ is applied to people recovering from addictions – when slipping back into old ways.
-However, it is something we all do as it is so much easier to do, today, what we did yesterday.
+However, it is something we all do.
+It is so much easier to do, today, what we did yesterday.
 We do this not because it is necessarily helpful, but because it is familiar.
-I have done this myself – for over two years during the time I have been writing up this blog.
+I have done this myself – for over three years during the time I have been developing this web site.

 I rely on people I work with to tempt me away from the familiar – into new possibilities.
 Thank you to those who have helped me here!

 If you are anything like me, then safe experiments will not take you in a straight line from discomfort to more comfort.
 You will travel on the scenic route – via small victories and small defeats.

 Safe experiments need to take account of the things that will go wrong – not might go wrong, but will go wrong.
 If planning does not take small defeats into account, then it is very easy: